ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/drugbank/Readme.md

 The next cypher file deletes all compounds which are not mapped.

-The last program is the preparation of similarity between the compounds:
-    First, prepare the structure file into the format of RDKIT and pybel.
-    Next, prepare the different fingerprints of the different toolkits.
-    Then, generate a TSV file for all pairs with all values of the different similarities.
-Also, the cypher query is generated.
-In the following, all similarity metrics are used for all fingerprint combinations if possible.
-Only the pairs with a given similarity value over a threshold are saved.

-In the last step, the similarity relationships are integrated into the database with the cypher-shell.

 The second script focused on mapping and merging the protein/targets into the database.